 - declare any links they have with Green Deal Providers.

-Once the Green Deal Advisor has given you your report, you can take it to one or more Green Deal Providers who can arrange and fund the improvements.
-If you decide to take up a Green Deal offer you will then sign a Green Deal Plan, which is a contract between you and the Green Deal Provider.
+Once the Green Deal Advisor has given you your report, you can take it to one or more Green Deal Providers who can provide you with a quote for the work.
+They can arrange the installation and have access to finance to fund the improvements, although you can also pay for the work yourself.
+If you decide to take up Green Deal finance, you will then sign a Green Deal Plan, which is a contract between you and the Green Deal Provider.
+At this stage, providing your work is being carried out by a Green Deal provider, you can apply for Green Deal Cashback.

 The Green Deal Provider will arrange for a Green Deal installer to come and carry out the work you have agreed to.
 The installer will have been vetted to ensure they meet the standards set out for the Green Deal.

-You pay back the cost of the improvements over time through your electricity bill.
+Green Deal Finance allows you to pay back some or all of the cost of the improvements over time through your electricity bill.
 Your electricity supplier will pass your payments on to your Green Deal Provider.
 The amount you pay back will be no more than a typical household will save on heating bills, so you are likely to be better off overall from day one.

 Although the cost of the improvements is repaid, this is not a conventional personal loan as the charge is attached to the electricity meter in your house and paid back through your electricity bill.
 If you move out, the new occupant will pick up the charge while also benefiting from a more energy-efficient property.

 Interest will be charged on these payments, but the rate will be fixed and you will be shown a full schedule of all the payments before you sign up to the plan.
 It is worth shopping around to find the best deal.
 You will be able to pay off the plan early if you choose, though the Provider may charge a fee for this.

 How do I apply for a Green Deal?